pugsiman/Tic_Tac_Toe/README.md

 # Tic Tac Toe
 ###### A tic tac toe game in Ruby with AI and game modes

 This project was (and is) my most educating project from learning perspective.
-Through it I practiced to high degree OOP principals such as:
+Thanks to resources like Stackexchange I practiced to high degree OOP principals such as:
 * single responsibility
 * polymorphism
-* class separation
+* class separation and modularity
-* modularity

 in addition to attention for:
-* ruby style guidelines
+* readability
 * performance
 * functional AI
-* name conventions
-* readability
+* ruby style guidelines